nyc-crh/site/content/gallery/educational-needs-of-the-puerto-rican-child.md

 ---
 layout: gallery
 draft: false
 date: 1971-03-25
 displaydate:
-title: The Educational Needs of the Puerto Rican Child
+title: The Educational Needs of the Puerto Rican Child, excerpts
 author: United Bronx Parents/Padres Unidos del Bronx
 citation: >
- "The Educational Needs of the Puerto Rican Child," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/topics/black-latina-women/united-bronx-parents/educational-needs-of-the-puerto-rican-child.
+ "The Educational Needs of the Puerto Rican Child, excerpts," United Bronx Parents/Padres Unidos del Bronx, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/educational-needs-of-the-puerto-rican-child.
 imageFeatured: educational-needs-of-the-puerto-rican-child.jpg
 imageFeaturedAlt: Report cover page
+detailedDescr:
 embed: educational-needs-of-the-puerto-rican-child.pdf
-embedTitle: The Educational Needs of the Puerto Rican Child
+embedTitle: The Educational Needs of the Puerto Rican Child, excerpts
 text: educational-needs-of-the-puerto-rican-child
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: United Bronx Parents researched problems faced by Puerto Rican students in Bronx schools.
 caption: The United Bronx Parents was an organization of parents in the South Bronx.
 Many members of the organization were Puerto Rican and Black New Yorkers whose children attended local public schools and were concerned about the quality of education they received there.
 archive_source: Center for Puerto Rican Studies, Library & Archive